carolineladouce/chess-timer/README.md

 https://user-images.githubusercontent.com/39711539/121627098-bc429880-ca44-11eb-9d26-69d4e571ee04.mov

-## About me:

-Hi, my name is Caroline.
-I'm a self-taught engineer and this is my first app project.
+## How this app is built:

+This app is built using Swift and UIKit

+## How to use the app:

+Users can set the game time by clicking either timer and selecting a pre-set time from the pop-up view.
+Users can also switch turns and start/pause/reset the game.

+## What I Learned

-There's alot to learn, so I wanted to start by tackling some basics.
+This was my very first app project and I wanted to start by tackling some basics.
 Here's a checklist of items that I set out to accomplish and made happen:

 1. Build the app entirely with UIKit instead of using Storyboards